The jet-feedback mechanism in common envelope evolution of planetary nebula progenitors: Mimicking the Negative Jet Feedback

 \subsection{Accretion Rate}

 The mass accretion rate, $\dot M_{acc}$ , is a fraction $\xi$ of the Bondi-Hoyle-Lyttleton (BHL) mass accretion rate

-where $\dot M_{\rm BHL}$ is the BHL accretion rate, $R_{\rm acc}$ is the accretion radius, $\rho$ is the density at infinity, which we take to be the density at the AGB radius equals the orbital separation, i.e., the position of the companion, and $v_{\rm rel}$ is the velocity of the companion relative to the envelope.
+where $\dot M_{\rm BHL}$ is the BHL accretion rate, $R_{\rm acc}$ is the accretion radius, and $v_{\rm rel}$ is the velocity of the companion relative to the envelope. { The density $\rho$ in the classical BHL accretion flow is the unperturbed density at infinity; in the present study } we take the density to be the density at the AGB radius equals the orbital separation, i.e., the position of the companion.
 We neglect the rotational velocity of the envelope so that $v_{\rm rel}\approx v_{\rm K}$ where $v_{\rm K}$ is the Keplerian velocity of the companion.
 We take the accretion radius to be

 where $C_{\rm s0}$ is the speed of sound of the unperturbed envelope, $a$ is the orbital radius of the companion, $M(a)$ is the mass of the primary star inner to the companion mass, and $M_2$ is the mass of the companion.
 We use these approximations.
-(1) We take $M_2 \ll M$, as in our simulations $M_2 = 0.2 M_\odot$ and $M=1.5M_\odot$.
-(2) We neglect the sound speed that otherwise reduces mass accretion rate, as we also neglect envelope rotation, which would increase accretion rate by reducing $v_{\rm rel}$.
+(1) We take $M_2 \ll M$, as in our simulations $M_2 = 0.2 M_\odot$ and $M=1.5M_\odot$. { The jet feedback mechanism works for more massive companions as well.
+However, since we are aiming to explore the pure role of jets, we neglect the orbital energy that the spiraling-in companion deposits in the envelope.
+This omission is justified only for low-mass companions, as we elaborate on later. } (2) We neglect the sound speed that otherwise reduces mass accretion rate, as we also neglect envelope rotation, which would increase accretion rate by reducing $v_{\rm rel}$.
 We assume these two effects canceled out for the accuracy of our simulations.
 (3) We take $M(a)\approx M$ because our simulation takes place in the envelope, and a large fraction of the primary mass is in its core.
 These assumptions introduce some uncertainties, which are absorbed in the efficiency parameter $\xi$ (equation \ref{eq:Macc1}).

 Three-dimensional (3D) hydrodynamic simulations by \cite{Chamandyetal2018} have shown that if the companion launches jets, bipolar structures of low-density gas are inflated, forming a `cocoon'.
 The effect of the jets is to reduce the envelope density by a factor of $\chi=\rho/\rho_0 < 1$.
 This, in turn, reduces the mass accretion rate and the jet power, i.e., a negative feedback cycle.
 The new accretion rate is